vsoch/encode-demo-workflow/README.md

 How does it work?

+### Snakefile

+The main [Snakemake](Snakemake) file is like the entrypoint to your workflow.
+At the top there are (akin to a Makefile) there is a "make all" section that will list (or expand patterns) to generate the files that should be produced after running the workflow.

+### Rules

+Rules are other tasks in the workflow that are organized in the [rules](rules) folder.
+Each is included in the Snakefile to add to be run.
+The logic of running things comes down to looking at the inputs and outputs for rules, and running them accordingly to generate the final expected outputs.

 ### Samples.csv

 While we *could* write input data as variables in [config.yaml](config.yaml), when the number of